rdall96/minecraft-docker/README.md

 For more details and information regarding each of the properties above, please consult the [Minecraft wiki on server properties](https://minecraft.fandom.com/wiki/Server.properties#Java_Edition_3)

-Any of these environment variables can be passed to the docker start container command with the argument `-e NAME=VALUE`.
+Any of these environment variables can be passed to the docker start container command with the argument `-e <NAME>=<VALUE>`.
 However, when using a lot of these properties it is recommended to leverage environment files.
 These are files stored on your host which list all the of properties neatly in one place and can then be passed to docker using `--env-file <file-path>`.

-For example, here's the contents of an environment file stored at path `~/minecraft_server/properties.env`
+For example, here's the contents of an environment file stored at path `~/minecraft_server/properties.env` on the host computer.
 ```
 EULA=true
 MOTD=Hello from Docker!